 His testosterone levels also took a steep dive.
 His doctor prescribed a topical testosterone supplement cream that had to be increased three times before it finally brought the levels into a normal range.

 In addition to all of these physical problems, he was having serious memory glitches and troubling confusion.
 He was sent for a sonogram to check for blockages.
 Of course, there were none.
-A CT scan showed no sign of plaques in his brain.
+A CT scan showed no sign of problems.
 Everything appeared normal.

 Due to my husband’s muscle loss, which was the only side effect from statin drugs that I was aware of, I finally attributed his problems to the Lovastatin and made him stop taking it.
 I yanked him out of that boiling water just in the nick of time.